w3c/wai-curricula/content/content-author/clear-content.md

 {% include excol.html type="middle" %}

 easy to understand language is essential for some groups of people with disabilities to understand the content.
-Explain characteristics of easy to understand language, including words that are easy to understand for the target audience, short sentences, and active voice.
+Explain characteristics of easy to understand language, including clear words, short sentences, and active voice.

-Discuss approaches to explaining the meaning of abbreviations and acronyms.
+Discuss approaches to explain the meaning of abbreviations and acronyms.

 #### Learning Outcomes for Topic